kenngibbs/ReactDjang_WikiProject/README.md

 Create an a Wikipedia Light web application to support multiple Wiki Post Authors.

 ### Design Requirements:
 * You MUST produce a written design *prior* to starting to code your solution.
 This design doesn't have to be a book, but should at least note needed endpoints and basic sketches on how you plan to use CSS Grid for your various screens.
+ADD YOUR DESIGN DOCUMENTATION TO YOUR PROJECT (pictures, screenshots, or similar)
 * You MUST demonstrate that you have stood up all your endpoints, routes, views, and templates with stubbed out dummy data *prior* to adding specific logic.
+AT LEAST ONE INSTRUCTOR MUST REVIEW YOUR FUNCTIONING SKELETON PROJECT BEFORE YOU PROCEED

 ## Functional Requirements (Total of 20 points)